w u s o 命 – Lonely Streets

 Now although “Closure” and “City Streets” are fantastic, that isn’t a knock on the others.
 Trying to pick a favorite track on Lonely Streets is like trying to pick a favorite pizza: it’s pizza, it’s going to be good no matter what.2 “Hollow Feelings” features a few spoken word bits that are just barely made out from beneath the fog, adding to the album’s mysteriousness.
 The first minute of opener “Lonely Street Light” has flavors of Garbage and Amber before giving way to the most languid kick-snare percussion this side of The KLF.
 “L’enfer Sur Terre” is the shortest track at under four minutes, but it’s got a lot going on, from the watery beats to the skittery opening sounds.
 Finally, “Dreaming in Public” gets positively chipper, as w u s o 命 allows himself to explore some (gasp) major chord progressions; it’s a cool juxtaposition alongside “Hollow Feelings” and “Closure.”

 But with all this talk of the individual tracks, make sure that your first listen of Lonely Streets is a single, complete listen.
 That’s where the album shines – as a complete, total work that guides you through the titular lonely streets that are w u s o 命’s creation.
-Highly recommended for fans of Foundation by City Developer and recent output by BLCR Laboratories.
+It is highly recommended for fans of Foundation by City Developer and BLCR Laboratories’ output in the latter half of 2016.

 1. Lonely Street Light – (6:42)